-The A120 between Braintree and the A12 has become one of the most congested roads and one of the most important east to west roads in Essex.
-However it is also one of the most congested roads leading to a poor level of service for drivers with poor reliability and queuing traffic.
+The A120 between Braintree and the A12 is one of the most important east to west roads in Essex, yet has become one of the most congested.
+This has led to poor levels of service for drivers, including poor reliability and queuing traffic.

-Already heavily over-capacity, traffic volumes are set to increase further - and without improvement the regular bottlenecks on the A120 will get worse for everyone.
-The continual increase in traffic over the years and continuing collision trend has led to greater delays.
-Upgrading this strategically important road is essential to unlocking more economic potential in Essex and the wider South East with tangible benefits to road users, businesses and local neighbourhoods
+Already heavily over-capacity, traffic volumes are set to increase further.
+Without improvement, the regular bottlenecks on the A120 will become progressively worse for everyone.
+The continual increase in traffic over the years, combined with an increasing collision trend has resulted in greater numbers of delays.
+Upgrading this strategically important road is essential to unlocking greater economic potential in Essex, and the wider South East.
+It will provide tangible benefits to road users, businesses and local neighbourhoods.

-To begin the improvement process, we are launching a feasibility study to look at potential solutions.
-Although this is a trunk road operated by Highways England government has asked the County Council to lead on the work to determine the way forward.
-This is a unique opportunity for everyone in Essex to work with the County Council to find the best solution to the problem.
+To begin the improvement process, we are launching a feasibility study that will look at potential solutions.
+Although this is a trunk road operated by Highways England, the Government has asked the County Council to lead on the work to determine the best way forward.
+This is a unique opportunity for everyone in Essex to work with the County Council in finding the best solutions.

-This study will include a public consultation on potential options to solve the congestion problems, which everybody in Essex will be able to contribute to, and will end with Essex County Council making a recommendation to the Government on the preferred option.
-This will then be considered for inclusion in the next Government Road Investment Strategy (RIS) which will run from 2020 to 2025.
+This study will include a public consultation on potential options to solve congestion problems, which everybody in Essex can contribute towards, and will result in Essex County Council making recommendations to the Government on the preferred option.
+This will then be considered for inclusion in the next Government Road Investment Strategy (RIS), which will run from 2020 to 2025.

 The Council plan is fast-tracking the feasibility process so it can be put forward for consideration by the Government for inclusion in the Road Investment Strategy 20-25.

 Scroll and drag the map to navigate the project study area.